leonhards/simple-banking/README.md

 Designed as:

-- 🧩 A starter project for extending financial systems in WordPress
+- 🧩 A starter project for extending financial systems in WordPress.
-- 🔍 A learning tool for banking transaction workflows
+- 🔍 A learning tool for banking transaction workflows.
-- � Modular foundation for custom banking solutions
+- � Modular foundation for custom banking solutions.

 ## 🚀 Core Functionality